Not all insulation boards are the same. However, we understand that all the different types can be confusing.

 What’s the thermal conductivity of phenolic insulation?
 Our lower-lambda Kooltherm insulation achieves a lambda value of just 0.018 W/m·K across all thicknesses.

 Why choose phenolic insulation?
-Phenolic insulation is the most thermally efficient insulation commonly used – helping you to meet building regulations – and has exceptional fire performance.
+Phenolic insulation is the most thermally efficient insulation commonly used – helping you to meet building regulations.

 Where can I use phenolic insulation?
 It can be used in a variety of roof, wall and floor applications, which makes it a great solution for a range of constructions.
 Find out more in our Kooltherm Quick Guide.